jexxa-projects/Jexxa/tutorials/BookStoreJ16/README.md

 ## What You Learn

 *   How and why to use annotations in an application core
-*   How to handle cross-cutting concerns within the application core using Java records
+*   How to improve semantic meaning of DDD pattern elements using Java records
+*   Use of annotations to improve reusability

 ## What you need